motylevm/skstylekit/README.md

 	}
 }
 ```
+####Note: Style for "normal" should set all parameters that going to be changed in other stats' styles

+Then set them in Interface Bilder:

 <p align="center">
 	<img src="https://cloud.githubusercontent.com/assets/5831773/20019939/b4b9faf4-a2df-11e6-8e21-800c6487ab93.png"/>
 </p>

-####Note: Style for "normal" should set all parameters that going to be changed in other stats' styles

 # Advanced